pcdavies/kubernetes-tutorial/KubeNetConfig.md

 # Setup Kubernetes

-If you plan on including Windows nodes, you need to set up the Flannel Network and Proxy configuration differently.
-Choose the correct **Step 1** based on the desire to include Windows nodes.
+If you plan on including Windows nodes, you need to set up the Flannel Network and Proxy configuration using **Host Gateway Mode**, as apposed to **VXLAN** Mode.
+Choose the correct version of **Step 1** based on the desire to include Windows nodes.

 ## Flannel Install